justinkirk8/Accidentally_Late/README.md

 ### - Split Training & Testing Data

+- we split the data into training and testing datasets

 ### - Supervised Machine Learning

 - RESEARCH QUESTION – Does Covid or other weather/environmental factors (variables) such as daylight have an affect on the severity of accidents as measured by short versus long traffic delay?